 -

-Carefully remove the skin : You can use the knife to cut the skin off each section, removing the tough parts of the root.
+Carefully remove the skin : You can use the knife to cut the skin off each section, removing the hard parts of the root.

 -

-Remove any unwanted pieces : If after cutting the root you have any pieces of skin or remains of the external part, simply remove them with the knife.
+Remove any unwanted pieces : If after cutting the root you have any pieces of skin or remains of the outer part, simply remove them with the knife.

-Additional tip : If you decide to use this technique with dried licorice, keep in mind that it may be more difficult to peel the root, so it is best to soak it in water beforehand.
+Additional tip : If you decide to use this technique with dried licorice, keep in mind that it can be more difficult to peel the root, so it's best to soak it in water beforehand.

-Once you've peeled licorice root, the options are endless.
-Here are some ideas to help you get the most out of this natural ingredient:
+Once you've peeled the licorice root, the options are endless.
+Here are some ideas to help you make the most of this natural ingredient:

-- Infusion : Cut the peeled root into small pieces and prepare it in a relaxing infusion .
-Combine with honey , lemon , or ginger for an extra kick.
+- As an infusion : Cut the peeled root into small pieces and prepare it as a relaxing infusion .
+Combine with honey , lemon , or ginger for an extra touch.

-- In recipes : If you are a cooking lover, you can add it to desserts , sauces or even smoothies for a unique flavor.
+- In recipes : If you love cooking, you can add it to desserts , sauces , or even smoothies for a unique flavor.

-Realiz de palo is not only delicious, but also offers countless health benefits.
+Not only is realiz de palo delicious, but it also offers countless health benefits.
 Some of the most notable include:

 - Anti-inflammatory properties : Helps reduce inflammation and digestive discomfort.